-A student who fails any or all parts of the Praxis I twice has the right to appeal in writing to the Teacher Education Committee through the Chair of the education division.
+A student who fails any or all parts of the CORE (reading, writing, and math) twice has the right to appeal in writing to the Teacher Education Committee through the chair of the education division.
 The program coordinator, under the guidance of the committee, shall arrange a rigorous, well-monitored program of remediation in the problem areas.
 Upon completion of the required remediation, the student's situation will be reviewed by the program coordinator and an appropriate recommendation made to the committee.
-Appealing does not automatically exempt a student from further Praxis I tests.
+Appealing does not automatically exempt a student from further CORE (reading, writing, and math) tests.

-A portfolio is created via LiveText generally in EDU101 and should be continually updated.
+A portfolio is created via LiveText generally in EDU 101 and should be continually updated.
 The final showcase portfolio is created during clinical practice as a capstone project and is evaluated as an exit assessment.
 Portfolio guidelines are available in LiveText.

-Candidates who are experiencing difficulty meeting program requirements may receive a Notice of Concern which requires corrective action to be taken.
+Candidates who are experiencing difficulty meeting program requirements may receive a Notice of Concern which requires corrective action be taken.